geowiki-net/leaflet-geowiki/doc/panes.md

 More on panes: https://leafletjs.com/reference.html#map-pane

 ## Using Twig
-Alternatively, if 'panes' is a string, a Twig template is expected, that evaluates into a YAML document:
+Alternatively, if 'panes' is a string, a Twig template is expected, that evaluates into a YAML document.
+If the stylesheet has a 'const' section, this will be available to the Twig template:
 ```yaml
 panes: |
   {% for i in [1, 2, 3] %}